dtonhofer/testing_h2_and_spring_jdbc/README.md

 I'm not sure why there should be a deadlock in this case.

-### Dirty Reads
+### "Dirty Read"

 The JUnit5 class is [`TestElicitingDirtyReads`](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/src/test/java/name/heavycarbon/h2_exercises/transactions/TestElicitingDirtyReads.java).

 A "dirty read" happens when transaction T2 can read data written by, but not yet committed by, transaction T1.
-This crass unsoundness is supposed to go away at transaction level `READ COMMITTED` and stronger, and it does.
+This unsoundness is supposed to not occur at transaction level `READ COMMITTED` and stronger, and it does.

-Here are three cases, using a stronger definition of a "dirty read" than the one used by ANSI in the SQL 92 standard.
-The latter one is is unclear, see *A Critique of ANSI SQL Isolation Levels*.
+Here are three cases, using a stronger definition of a "dirty read" than the one used by ANSI in the SQL 92 standard as the latter is imprecise, see *A Critique of ANSI SQL Isolation Levels*.

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/def_dirty_read.png" width="400" alt="dirty read explained" />